xarvh/elm-gamepad/README.md

 The only reliable option is to let the user remap their controller.
 Remapping capabilities are also important to make a web application accessible.

-This library is my attempt at making using and mapping gamepads as pain-free as possible.

-Any suggestion for improvement is very welcome!